Extremal K\"ahler metrics on blowups: The main argument

-Denoting by $\Aut_0(X)$ the connected component of the identity in the biholomorphism group of $X$, we further denote through the Lie algebra-Lie group correspondence the Lie subgroup associated with vector fields that vanish somewhere.
+Denoting by $\Aut_0(X)$ the connected component of the identity in the biholomorphism group of $X$, we further denote by $\Aut_0(X,\alpha) \subset \Aut_0(X)$ the Lie subgroup associated with vector fields that vanish somewhere.
 This is sometimes called the reduced automorphism group of $X$, and in the case that $\alpha = c_1(L)$ for some ample line bundle $L$ on $X$, corresponds to automorphisms which lift to $L$.
 Note that the group itself is actually independent of $\alpha$.